 By using plug-ins you can use the normal API to access customized functionality.
 Licensing is another compelling reason; you can move all your intellectual property into plug-ins and still be able to upgrade the core Little CMS library and still stay in the open source side.
 See the Plug-in API documentation for further information.
 The suggested way to use plug-ins is across contexts, but you can first allocate a context with no plug-ins and then invoke the cmsPluginTHR function.
+The easiest one works on the global context.

-cmsBool cmsPlugin(void Plugin);
+cmsBool cmsPlugin(void\ Plugin);

-Declare external extensions to the core engine in the global context.
+Declares external extensions to the core engine in the global context.
 The "Plugin" parameter may hold one or several plug-ins, as defined by the plug-in developer.